GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 Use `bom` flag to `true` if you use this rule for a BOM project.
 By default it is `false`.

-- When `bom=false`, the rule checks a class path consisting of the project's direct dependencies and their transitive dependencies.
+- When `bom=false`, the rule checks a class path consisting of the project's `dependencies` section (immediate child element of `project`) and their transitive dependencies.
-- When `bom=true`, the rule checks a class path consisting of artifacts in the BOM's managed dependencies section and their transitive dependencies.
+- When `bom=true`, the rule checks a class path consisting of artifacts in the BOM's `dependencyManagement` section and their transitive dependencies.

 # Usage